 Wall Panels: The fire-resistance rating of building components or assemblies shall be tested in accordance with ASTM E119 or UL 263.

-Wind Blown Debris Resistance, Wall Panels (Optional): If included, windblown debris resistance testing shall be conducted in accordance with ASTM E1886 and ASTM E1996 with the modifications in IBC Section 1609.1.2.2.
+Wind Blown Debris Resistance, Wall Panels (Optional): If included, windblown debris resistance testing shall be conducted in accordance with ASTM E1886 and ASTM E1996 with the modifications in 2024 IBC Section 1609.2 and 1609.3, as applicable, 2021 and 2018 IBC Section 1609.2.2, and 2015 IBC Section 1609.1.2.2.
 If no wind-borne debris resistance testing evidence is submitted, then the report shall indicate that the panels are not tested for wind-borne debris resistance and that wind-borne debris resistance is outside the scope of the report.

 Drag Load Resistance, Roof Panels (Optional): If included, drag load resistance tables shall present the type and number of, fasteners required to appropriately fix concealed fastener panels to the supporting members to resist drag load forces created by snow and gravity loads.